-This scene satirizes many of the issues that exist with deductive and inductive reasoning -- but it also shows that you can expose these follies for comedic effect.
+This scene satirizes many of the issues that exist with deductive and inductive reasoning — but it also shows that you can expose these follies for comedic effect.
 So what is deductive reasoning used for?
-We’re going to explain deductive reasoning and inductive reasoning next.

 Inductive and Deductive Thinking

 I know what you’re thinking, “what’s the difference between inductive and deductive reasoning?”
 Good question!
-Deductive and inductive reasoning are opposites -- deduction applies a top-to-bottom (general to specific) approach to reasoning whereas induction applies a bottom-to-top (specific to general) approach.
-This next video explores in further detail the ways in which inductive and deductive examples are different.
+Deductive and inductive reasoning are opposites — deduction applies a top-to-bottom (general to specific) approach to reasoning whereas induction applies a bottom-to-top (specific to general) approach.
+This next video explores in further detail the ways in which examples of the two modes are different.

 Deductive reasoning starts with a general assumption, it applies logic, then it tests that logic to reach a conclusion.
-With deductive reasoning, if the premises are true, then the conclusion must be true.
+With this type of reasoning, if the premises are true, then the conclusion must be true.

 Logically Sound Deductive Reasoning Examples: